Moreish Malay Curry with Pilau Rice and Coriander-Mint Chutney main image

 1 tsp salt

-6. Layer the partially fried fish to the pan and stir it gently to coat the mixture all around.
-Pour the coconut milk along with ¼ cup of water.
+6. Pour the coconut milk along with ¼ cup of water.
 Cook for 3 more minutes or until the fish is cooked through.
 Add salt/pepper to taste.

-2. Add the yogurt, cumin and salt to the green paste in the food processor and blend again until combined.
+12. Add the yogurt, cumin and salt to the green paste in the food processor and blend again until combined.